CanelaSoftware/cassiaDB_docs/Getting_Started.md

 These are the steps to setting up your CassiaDB SDK (cSDK).
 Working with the cSDK requires a commercial edition of LiveCode.
 LiveCode needs to be running at all times when interacting with the cSDK.

-- Download your LiveCloud Manager Application.
+- Download your LiveCloud Manager Application (livecloud.io).
 - Create a new Project, with the tables that you need.
 - Open your newly created project stack.